 One person tried several times to use his new iPhone and portrait mode to take his own headshot and it never looked right.
-Frustrated, he finally decided to find a professional headshot photographer.
+Frustrated, he finally decided to find a professional headshot photographer in Los Angeles.
 Another person was using a selfie for his LinkedIn profile.
 His headhunter told him if he wanted her help, he would first need to change his headshot.
 Another person tried to have their friend use her fancy DSLR to do a headshot and it never looked as good as ones she saw online.
-These are but a few scenarios where business professionals learn through trial and error why you must go professional when it comes to your headshot.
-But why?
+These are but a few real-world scenarios where business professionals learn through trial and error why you must go professional when it comes to your headshot.

 It is important to understand a professional headshot is unlike any other photo in its purpose.
 It is definitively an image created of your face for the main purpose of helping create monetary gain for that person in the image.
 That is right – a headshot is used to help you directly or indirectly make you money.